-The Soy Ambassador Leadership Program, sponsored by the Illinois Soybean Association (ISA) checkoff and membership programs, gives participants opportunities to gain leadership experience, industry exposure, and a global perspective.
-Ambassadors will develop skills and qualities that are crucial for future leadership roles in the soybean and agriculture industry.
+The Soy Ambassador Leadership Program, sponsored by the Illinois Soybean Association (ISA) checkoff and membership programs, is an initiative which strives to grow participants’ leadership experience through designed programs and industry exposure while providing a foundation of what the soybean checkoff is and how the ISB/ISG Board of Directors invests those dollars.
+Ambassadors will develop skills and qualities that will prepare them for future leadership roles in the soybean and agricultural industry.

 Jake Heeren lives outside Sheldon, Ill., with his wife and three children.
 He works for FMC Ag Solutions as a retail market manager.
 He also has had territory management roles in the seed industry with Pioneer and Beck’s Hybrids.
 He started his career working in retail for Crop Production Services as a crop consultant.
 He attended Southern Illinois University Carbondale and received a bachelor’s degree in ag business.
 He also attended Danville Area Community College and received an associate’s degree in ag business.
 Heeren also sells and services small precision ag business products.
 He is active in his church and the Milford FFA Alumni.